 I’m definitely pleased with the suit from Meiko Tailor.
 The fit – while not perfect – is good, and I appreciate the additional craftsmanship that went into this suit.
 Seeing aspects such as the pic stitching and hand-set collar made me appreciate the craft of tailoring even more, as it becomes apparent how painstaking the process is.
 I’ve no doubt that this suit will last me a long, long while.

 For those interested in commissioning a suit from Meiko Tailor, the price for a fully canvassed (all suits are fully canvassed) 2 piece suit starts from $990.
 Shirts start from $150 each, while pants start at $250.
 Usual lead time for suits are 1-2 weeks, typically with 2 fittings.
+For readers, Meiko Tailor is also giving away a free travel shirt bag for your first custom-made shirt order (minimum spending of SGD159) with them – simply flash this post to enjoy the free travel shirt bag!
 If you need a well-crafted bespoke suit on a tight timeline, I highly suggest checking Meiko Tailor out!

 Read Part 1 of the review here, whereby I chronicled my experience of getting a suit and shirt tailored at Meiko Tailor!